- Supports 259 languages.

 The default style sheet was tested with recent versions of all official themes (Twenty Ten to Twenty Fifteen), and with a large range of non-official themes such as Vantage, Customizr, ColorWay, Zerif Lite, Responsive, Storefront, Virtue, evolve, Make, Sparkling, Spacious, Enigma, Sydney, Point, Interface, SinglePage.

 Certain themes might define styles with a high specificity that negatively affect the visual code block appearance.
 It is difficult to impossible to anticipate all these cases in advance, so I expect this to happen in rare cases (the past has proven that these things happen).
 So, I need you to look out for these situations, and please report them!

 - Activate the plugin through the plugins menu in WordPress.

 Please have a look at the plugin’s website.

 Contributors & Developers

-“WP-GeSHi-Highlight — simple, fast, and reliable syntax highlighting” is open source software.
+“WP-GeSHi-Highlight — rock-solid syntax highlighting for 259 languages” is open source software.
 The following people have contributed to this plugin.Contributors

 Interested in development?

 - New language support for Roff, sshconfig, Wolfram.